carolinecblaker/craftimport/README.md

 @carolinecblaker contribution:
 EDITED for my purposes to work with Craft 2.1

+Thanks to Ben Croker for your help and expertise with the code where I had no idea what I was looking at.

 Craft CMS plugin to import entries from XML.

 ### Credits